wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-auth-code.md

 ### Additional middleware configuration

 The `OktaMvcOptions` class configures the Okta middleware.
-You can see all the available options in the [project's GitHub].
+You can see all the available options in the [Okta ASP.NET middleware GitHub].

 ### Configure the application in Okta